 A few safety steps will help you keep safe while staying strong.

-If you want to live a longer, more productive life, you have to exercise most days.
+If you want to live a longer, more productive life, you have to exercise most days of the week.
 You may need to exercise at a lower pace or for shorter periods of time than you did when you were younger.
 Remember that you may not be able to play hoops to the level of your 30-year-old colleagues, or play as many back-to-back tennis matches as you once could.

 Make modifications to your routine and play smart.
 Before you get started, follow these tips so you can avoid injury: Get a basic medical screening.